aufau/SaberMod/README.rst

 Remaining parts of JK2 SDK GPL are licensed under GPLv2 as free software.
 Read LICENSE.txt and README-raven.txt to learn more.
-According to the license, among other things, you are obliged to distribute full source code of your mod alongsid it, or at least a written offer to ship it (eg a HTTP download link inside a .pk3 file).
-Moreovery any mod using patches from this repository **has to** be released under GPLv2.
+According to the license, among other things, you are obliged to distribute full source code of your mod alongside of it, or at least a written offer to ship it (eg a HTTP download link inside a .pk3 file).
+Moreover, any mod using patches from this repository **has to** be released under GPLv2.

 Q3ASM is Copyright (c) id Software and ioquake3 developers.